 Similarly, the influence of wall roughness (Eq.
-(6)) was investigated with the FV model.
-For test Q300-h50, Table 7 compares values of computed breach discharges with two different wall roughness coefficients ( $n_w = 0.015 \text{ s/m}^{1/3}$ and $n_w = 0.030 \text{ s/m}^{1/3}$ ) and without wall roughness.
+6) was investigated with the FV model.
+For test Q300h50, Table 6 compares values of computed breach discharges with two different wall roughness coefficients $(n_w = 0.015 \text{ s/m}^{1/3} \text{ and } n_w = 0.030 \text{ s/m}^{1/3})$ and without wall roughness.
 Again, the flow sensitivity was found to be weak, since the relative change in the breach discharge does not exceed 1%.
-This slight increase in the
+This slight increase in the breach discharge is associated with a change in the velocity profile and unit discharge in the channel immediately downstream of the breach.
+Figure 12 compares the field of unit discharges obtained without and with wall roughness.
+The latter is characterized by a wider area of lower velocity close to the right wall, leading to a flow constriction downstream of the breach and, therefore, an increase in the breach discharge.

-Table 7 Influence of wall roughness in test Q300-h50 simulated by FV model (algebraic turbulence closure $\alpha = 1$ )
+Table 6 Influence of wall roughness in test Q300-h50 simulated by FV model (algebraic turbulence closure $\alpha = 1$ )